Lead Opinion

 On July 13, 1989, a fire occurred in the home of Harold L. Foreman, appellant, destroying it and its contents.
 The fire began in a circuit breaker box in the appellant’s garage.
 On February 8, 1988, more than a year before the fire, Pettit Unlimited, Inc. (Pettit), appellee, serviced the same breaker box.
 Appellant filed suit against the appellee on May 21, 1992, more than two years after the fire.

-In points of error one through six, Foreman claims the trial court erred in granting Pettit's motion for summary judgment based on limitations because appellee did not meet its summary judgment burden.
+In points of error one through six, Foreman claims the trial court erred in granting Pettit’s motion for summary judgment based on limitations because appellee did not meet its summary judgment burden.
 When reviewing the granting of a motion for summary judgment, we will consider all evidence favorable to the non-movant, Foreman, as true.
 MMP, Ltd. v.
-Jones, 710 S.W.2d 59, 60 (Tex.1986).
-We will indulge every favorable inference in favor of the non-movant, and every reasonable doubt will be resolved in his favor.
-Continental Casing Corp. v.
-Samedan Oil Corp., 751 S.W.2d 499, 501 (Tex.1988).
-In a motion for summary judgment, the movant, Pettit, must show that there are no genuine issues of material fact and that it is entitled to judgment as a matter of law.
-MMP, Ltd., 710 S.W.2d at 60.
+Jones,

-In its motion for summary judgment, Pettit asserted that Foreman's claims were barred by the statute of limitations.
+In its motion for summary judgment, Pettit asserted that Foreman’s claims were barred by the statute of limitations.
 When a defendant moves for summary judgment on the basis of limitations, it assumes the burden of showing as a matter of law that the suit was barred by limitations.
 Delgado v.
-Burns, 656 S.W.2d 428, 429 (Tex.
-1983); Rose v.
-Baker & Botts, 816 S.W.2d 805, 809 (Tex.App.—Houston [1st Dist.]
-1991, writ denied).
-Further, a defendant seeking a summary judgment on the basis of limitations must prove when the cause of action accrued, and if applicable, must negate the discovery rule by proving as a matter of law that there is no genuine issue of fact about when the plaintiff discovered or should have discovered the nature of his injury.
-Burns v.
-Thomas, 786 S.W.2d 266, 267 (Tex.1990).
+Burns,

-Foreman contends that the trial court erred in granting Pettit's motion for summary judgment because genuine issues of material fact exist about when Foreman discovered or should have discovered his injury.
+Foreman contends that the trial court erred in granting Pettit’s motion for summary judgment because genuine issues of material fact exist about when Foreman discovered or should have discovered his injury.
 The pertinent dates are not disputed.
-Pettit performed electrical services at Foreman's home on February 8, 1988.
+Pettit performed electrical services at Foreman’s home on February 8, 1988.
 The fire occurred on July 13, 1989.
-If Foreman's DTPA cause of action accrued on that date, the two-year statute of limitations expired on July 13, 1991.
-Foreman brought suit against Pettit on May 21, 1992, more than 10 months after the limitations had run.
-Thus, the issue is when did Foreman's DTPA cause of action accrue.
+If Foreman’s DTPA cause of action accrued on that date, the two-year statute of limitations expired on July 13,1991.
+Foreman brought suit against Pettit on May 21,1992, more than 10 months after the limitations had run.
+Thus, the issue is when did Foreman’s DTPA cause of action accrue.
 A cause of action under the Deceptive Trade Practices Act (DTPA) has a two-year statute of limitations.

-All actions brought under this subchapter must be commenced within two years after the date on which the false, misleading, or deceptive act or practice occurred or within two years after the consumer discovered or in the exercise of reasonable diligence should have discovered the occurrence of the false, misleading, or deceptive act or practice.
+All actions brought under this subehapter must be commenced within two years after the date on which the false, misleading, or deceptive act or practice occurred or within two years after the consumer discovered or in the exercise of reasonable diligence should have discovered the occurrence of the false, misleading, or deceptive act or practice.

-TEX.BUS. & COM.CODE ANN. § 17.565 (Vernon 1987).
+Tex.Bus. & Com.Code Ann. § 17.565 (Vernon 1987).

-Foreman claims that it is this lack of knowledge of the responsible party which delays the beginning of the limitations period until he discovered Pettit's involvement with the cause of the fire.
+Foreman claims that it is this lack of knowledge of the responsible party which delays the beginning of the limitations period until he discovered Pettit’s involvement with the cause of the fire.
 This is not how the discovery rule operates.
 When the discovery rule is applied, it tolls the running of the statute of limitations until the plaintiff discovers, or through the exercise of reasonable care and diligence should discover, the nature of his injury.
 Id.; Bowe v.
-GMC/Pontiac Div., 830 S.W.2d 775, 778 (Tex.App.— Houston [1st Dist.]
-1992, writ denied) (emphasis added).
+GMC/Pontiac Div.,

 In Otis v.
 Scientific Atlantic, Inc., the court held that strikingly similar facts did not avail themselves to the discovery rule: